Pomax/lib-font/README.md

 Note that this does not include the `inflate` and `unbrotli` libraries from the `./lib` directory: as optional dependencies, they're intentionally left out when you roll up the code.
 Without them, plain opentype parsing will still work perfectly fine, but woff and woff2 parsing obviously won't.

 Also, if you wish to minify the rolled up version of Font.js, I would recommend using `babel-minify` (`npm install babel-minify` after which it's `npx minify font.rolled.js -d minified`).
-Again, this won't do antyhing to make the `inflate` or `unbrotli` libraries smaller, but it will reduce the size of Font.js to around 50% its original size.
+Again, this won't do anything to make the `inflate` or `unbrotli` libraries smaller, but it will reduce the size of Font.js to around 50% its original size.

 ## Compatibility